 Sharron M. Champion, co-founder and executive director

 Sharron M. Champion is the co-founder and executive director of The Homeless Period Project.
 Sharron and Stephanie Arnold co-founded The Homeless Period Project in 2015.
 Sharron does public speaking for HPP.
 Each day, Sharron works with shelters, schools and organizations to deliver menstrual hygiene products for those in need, works with communities to host events and advocates for tax-free access to these products for all women.
 Sharron implements strategic plans to meet goals and leads chapters in other states.

 Sharron frequently laughs and shares that if she had known as a teenager, God’s plan for her was to be the face of tampons in SC, she would have cried.

-Sharron serves fulltime as an executive administrative and human resources assistant for the Greenville Housing Authority.
-She is a runner and mentors coach-to-5K training groups at Fleet Feet Sports.
-Sharron is a proud mom to son, Champion age 26 and daughter, Isabella age 18.
+Sharron serves full-time as an executive administrative and human resources assistant for the Greenville Housing Authority.
+She is a runner and mentors couch-to-5K training groups at Fleet Feet Sports.
+Sharron is a proud mom to son, Champion and daughter, Isabella.
 Besides being a mom, The Homeless Period Project is Sharron’s passion and calling.